 - Copy of the patient’s face sheet from the medical chart

-- HH patients will require an additional form acknowledging all billing and evaluation procedure
+- HH patients will require an additional form acknowledging all billing, travel fee and evaluation procedure

 - Observation Consent form – if applicable, can be provided on site but must be signed by any non-healthcare professional observing the MBSS

 What to Do When Patients Complain of Globus Sensation “Food Sticking in the Throat” When diagnosing and treating oral-pharyngeal swallowing disorders, we must be mindful of the relationship between events occurring in the lower esophagus – particularly at the lower esophageal sphincter (LES) – and the status and function of the upper esophageal sphincter (UES).
 Although the physiological mechanisms at work have yet to be fully determined, it is understood that many patients with gastroesophageal reflux disease (GERD) complain of symptoms well above the LES, often in the neck.
 A 2004 study by Brent Roeder et al found that 31 of 46 patients with LES disturbance and GERD referred their symptoms proximally.1 Patients quite commonly complain of “food sticking in the throat” when visiting a speech-language pathology clinic.
 These same patients may have a normal videofluorographic swallow study.
 In these cases, clinicians are advised to do the following:

 - Take a thorough history asking questions that relate to GERD